Choerophryne microps

 Choerophryne microps is a species of frogs in the family Microhylidae.
 It is endemic to Western New Guinea and known from the Wondiwoi Mountains, at the base of the Wandammen Peninsula.
-Common name small-eyed choerophryne has been suggested for it.
+The common name "small-eyed choerophryne" has been suggested for it.

 Description

 Adult males measure 15–17 mm and females 18–20 mm in snout–urostyle length.
 The snout is very long (21–25% of the body length) and pointed.
 The eyes are relatively small (hence the specific name microps, or "small-eyed", derived from Greek).
 The tympanum is small and partly covered by the supra-tympanic fold.
 The fingers and toes bear discs.
 Both dorsal and ventral surfaces have light to dark grey ground color, with dark brown markings.
 There is an hour-glass marking on the dorsum.

 The male advertisement call is a series of distinctly pulsed notes, typically with 5–9 notes.
 Each note consists of 9 to 29 pulses, with dominant frequency at 4 kHz.